 Take 1 capsule per day, or as directed by your qualified health consultant.
 The long term effects of taking this supplement daily for months and years is currently not known.

 Mind Power Rx with Acetyl l-Carnitine for better mental focus, concentration, and mood; Diet Rx which helps you eat less.
 It really works to curb appetite; Eyesight Rx with lots of antioxidants for better vision; MultiVit Rx a daily comprehensive multivitamin for more energy and vitality; Joint Power Rx for healthy joints; Prostate Power Rx with saw palmetto, beta sitosterol, pygeum for a healthy prostate gland; Passion Rx with mucuna, tribulus, horny goat weed, yohimbe, for sexual enhancement in men and women.

-I haven't tried Passion Rx yet (am considering it), but I was wondering why chrysin is not included in the formula?
+Q. I haven't tried Passion Rx yet but I was wondering why chrysin is not included in the formula?
 Some men seem to feel this supplement has really helped to reduce the level of estrogen and boost their testosterone levels.